The Miraculous White Deer of the North Carolina Zoo

 Mammals produce these pigments in special cells called “melanocytes.”
 If all goes well with these melanocytes, mammals assume the colors typical of their species.
 But if something goes amiss, the affected tissue—skin, hair, eyes, etc—will not contain pigments and will look white or very pale to us.
 In the case of our fawn, something has gone amiss with its melanocytes.

 It’s important to recognize that not all white fur results from a mishap.
-Many mammal species have DNA that purposely deactivates some of its melanocytes.
+Many mammal species have DNA that purposely deactivates some of their melanocytes.
 That’s what happens with polar bears.
 They benefit from the camouflaging effects of white fur in the Arctic snow, so their fur’s melanocytes don’t produce any pigment, while their skin’s melanocytes churn out enough melanin to turn their noses and skin black.
 Something similar happens in zebras, giraffes, and other mammals that have white spots or stripes.
 Their melanocytes are programmed to switch off and on in sequences that produce the patterns that we see.

 Where white fur or hair is not the norm, the lack of color results from faulty melanin production.
 In rare instances, this fault stems from a mutation that scrambles the recipe cells need to follow to make melanin.
 Mammals with this mutation cannot produce any pigment and have white hair with pale skin and eyes.
 Called “albinism,” this condition is rare among wild animals but can be nearly universal in selectively bred strains of show animals, like the Cadbury bunny’s ancestral line.